-A CMS review workshop should be held approximately every five years after the initial revision to the CMS update in coordination with the Clark County DCP, BLM, NPS, USFWS, and other Federal, State, and local agencies.
-It is anticipated that the revision process will require two years from the CMS review workshop to the completed revised CMS.
+A CMS Review Workshop should be held approximately every five years after the initial revision to the CMS update in coordination with the Clark County DCP, BLM, NPS, USFWS, and other federal, state, and local agencies.
+It is anticipated that the revision process will require two years from the CMS Review Workshop to the completed revised CMS.
 This CA is given high priority because by adapting the existing CMS using the best available scientific data to evaluate the effectiveness of recovery efforts, managers will craft the most successful strategy and implement the best suite of actions to ensure that the objectives presented herein are met.

-(Priority CA 10) Pursue resources to investigate movement patterns and demographic characteristics of desert tortoise.
-"The paradigms of population/metapopulation dynamics need to be re-evaluated.
+Priority CA 10-Pursue resources to investigate movement patterns and demographic characteristics of desert tortoise.
+"The paradigms of population/metapopulation dynamics need to be reevaluated.
 This may require explicit experimental research to dissect the driving ecosystem processes important to long-term persistence of desert tortoise populations or metapopulations" (Tracy et al. 2004).
-Tortoises are typically patchy in their landscape distribution (Duda et al. 2002; Krzysik 2002), particularly in a disturbed and fragmented landscape (Krzysik 1997).
+Tortoises are typically patchy in their landscape distribution (Duda et al. 2002, Krzysik 2002), particularly in a disturbed and fragmented landscape (Krzysik 1997).
 If, as the DTRPAC suggests, tortoise distribution represents a metapopulation structure, facilitating movement among patches will be critical in maintaining long-term recovery.
 Dispersal of tortoises among patches maintains heterozygosity and can allow recolonization of patches negatively impacted by site-specific disturbances (e.g., fire) (Meffe and Carroll 1997).
 Identification of local and regional tortoise movements can also disclose underlying source/sink dynamics and indicate crucial movement corridors for conservation.
 In order to identify key sites among DWMAs to maintain connectivity, managers must implement a monitoring plan to uncover patterns of tortoise movement.

 To allow natural movement of tortoises within and among DWMAs, preservation of spatial linkages among distinct patches may be as important as the protection of patches themselves.
 In order to maintain regional tortoise populations over the long term, natural movement corridors should be identified and restored to predisturbance conditions.
-Natural corridors of movement between the Mormon Mesa DWMA and the Coyote Springs DWMA, as well as between Coyote Springs DWMA and the DNWR should be identified and maintained.
-A narrow strip along S.R.
-168 between the Arrow Canyon Range and the proposed CSI development is the only likely corridor for movement of tortoises between the Mormon Mesa and Coyote Springs DWMA.
-This corridor is particularly important because it links the Coyote Springs DWMA and DNWR in the west with conservation areas in northeast Clark County as well as Utah and Arizona.
-Particular attention should be devoted to monitoring use of this corridor by tortoises and other wildlife and ensuring that future development does not interfere with movement.
+Natural corridors of movement between the Gold Butte and Beaver Dam Slope DWMAs in the vicinity of Littlefield, Arizona, are possible, but both the Virgin River and Interstate 15 represent formidable barriers.
+However, if a corridor is established, it is possible that this DWMA could be physically linked to the Mormon Mesa and Coyote Springs DWMAs in northern Clark County.
+Also, Gold Butte should be managed in conjunction with LMNRA.
+Particular attention should be devoted to monitoring use of this corridor by tortoises and other wildlife and ensure that future development does not interfere with movement.

 In conjunction with tortoise monitoring surveys, managers could employ techniques (e.g., mark-recapture or radio telemetry) to track patterns of tortoise movement and dispersal within the DWMA, particularly movements among high- and low-density patches and along regional movement corridors.
-Radiotelemetry on a limited number of desert tortoises may also provide useful data regarding reproductive processes, home ranges, pattern of burrow use, and the accuracy of distance estimations of burrow/tortoise ratios in desert tortoises within and surrounding the DWMA.
+Radiotelemetry on a limited number of desert tortoises may also provide useful data regarding reproductive processes, home ranges, pattern of burrow use, and the accuracy of distance estimations of burrow-tortoise ratios in desert tortoises within and surrounding the DWMA.
 While mark-recapture monitoring is expensive, even limited monitoring during tortoise activity periods can relay useful information on the movement patterns of tortoises.
 Coordinating this type of research with local graduate programs may be one cost-effective option.
-In addition, managers should pursue radiotelemetry or mark-recapture experiments on other covered species if funds allow, particularly those species found to be adequate surrogates for tortoise recovery.
+In addition, managers should pursue radiotelemetry or mark-recapture experiments on other Covered Species if funds allow, particularly those species found to be adequate surrogates for tortoise recovery.